Vincenth421/CS-Interview-Prep/README.md

 I have plans to implement everything using C, Java, and Python.
 Includes Makefiles to help compile and run code.
 I am also looking to put my code up on a website for easier access and a better way to review the material.

+If you are interesting in helping with this project, feel free to implement some of the unfinished data structures or algorithms and submit a pull request!

 Current Data Structures Implemented:
 * Java:
   * Linked List